-Pedagogical apparoach to Sport Education
+Pedagogical Approach to Sport Education

-Nika Haper takes a look at the methods and activities of teaching used in physical education
+Nika Haper takes a look at the methods and activities of teaching used in physical education.

 Scandinavian Model of Sports Education as the Most Popular and Relevant

-Traditional physical education, where the instructor takes all decisions, it may lead to some college students having unfavourable collisions, which will lead to disagreement with reform.
+Traditional physical education, where the instructor takes all decisions, may lead to some college students having unfavourable collisions, which will lead to disagreement with reform.
 In practice, as in other European countries and other countries, different ball games are the most frequent areas of content in physical education in Finland and Sweden, which means that students play games in a more or less competitive context.

-The emphasis on games is not problem-free, co-operation is usually considered by teachers as the main component in different games and exercises with the desire to stimulate co-operation but is often overlooked simply by playing team sports activities.
-In addition, there is a necessity to popularize student-oriented learning styles in Finnish education, while was found out that Finnish teachers of physical education used teachers rather than a student-centred learning style with the most common directive styles.
-In addition, the national summary of physical education in Sweden appears in a large number of physical education students do not have the opportunity to influence and take responsibility.
+The emphasis on games is not problem-free, co-operation is usually considered by teachers as the main component in different games and exercises with the desire to stimulate co-operation but is often overlooked by playing team sports activities.
+Also, there is a necessity to popularize student-oriented learning styles in Finnish education, while was found out that Finnish teachers of physical education used teachers rather than a student-centred learning style with the most common directive styles.
+Also, the national summary of physical education in Sweden appears in a large number of physical education students do not have the opportunity to influence and take responsibility.
 Also, university students condemned teachers for not listening at all and not offering them more self-determination or using learner-centred strategies.
 The changed national curriculum will be introduced in Finland at the beginning of the 2016-17 school year.
 Despite Finnish education already has a well-known children's and liberatory form of education, one of the main objectives of the latest curriculum is to promote the independence of students providing responsibility through their specific training, with particular attention to learning and students going for a dynamic role.

 Sports Education as a curriculum model

 Sports education is usually offered as a learning model that addresses the difficulties associated with traditional answers to the teaching of physical education.
-Sports education consists of democratic and constructivist pedagogy components, which can require a significant small group training, as well as features of the empowerment of students, decision-making, and responsibility.
+Sports education consists of democratic and constructivist pedagogy components, which can require a significantly small group training, as well as features of the empowerment of students, decision-making, and responsibility.
 Although the seasons of Sports Education were created differently in some settings, there are five main elements in Sports Education.
 These include:

 Four complete reviews of the literature have shown the success of the model of Sports Education in a variety of conditions.
 Students evaluate sports education as an even more attractive form of physical education compared to their previous meetings with instructors aimed at training programs, because of the reality with which they are faced with mastering the curriculum.

-When teachers introduce a new model into their education, the process of their education becomes gradual and complex.
+When teachers introduce a new model into their education, the process of their education becomes gradual and complicated.
 First and foremost, a change in the increase in the competence of teachers and the expansion of student learning requires additional work.
 A one-day course for teachers without any follow-up measures and support showed no difference in how teachers are subsequently taught.
 Nevertheless, the social personality of professional advancement can have some positive impact.
 Teachers can also adhere to the training model more closely if they have administrative support from the school and the district, as well as resources and opportunities for this.
 Truly central is that teachers can establish links with personal meetings through the training process, so teachers must see the transformation of evidence before they buy into the very transformation.
-The need for vigorous learning, since the program of action, to be sure of the dignity of pure concepts by using them with their personal practice, helped the teachers to make changes.
+The need for vigorous learning, since the program of action, to be sure of the dignity of pure concepts by using them with their practice, helped the teachers to make changes.
 Several researchers in a physically educated context have used localized learning as a theory to explain learning in general or in terms of a model based on learning.
 The established learning structure was also used to describe the fact that teacher training is part of the process of participating in social practice in schools.

 If you quote information from this page in your work, then the reference for this page is: